Vittorio Guidano: Narrative identity

 Guidano adopted the concept of narrative identity in the context of his psychotherapy.
 According to Guidano, human identity is not constructed in a static manner or simply from a series of fixed traits, but is constructed through a personal narrative, that is, from the stories that each individual tells himself about his life, his experiences and his relationship with others.

 For Guidano, narrative identity implies that people organize their experiences and give them a coherent meaning through an internal narrative.
 This narrative is not something fixed or immutable, but is constantly changing, since the person can reconfigure it as he progresses in life, faces new challenges or undertakes new experiences.
 Identity is seen as a dynamic process, influenced both by social interactions and by the internal reflection that the individual carries out on his own existence.

 Although identity is flexible, certain basic themes and characteristics tend to be self-perpetuating.
 Each person constructs their life narrative, seeking to give it internal coherence.
 That is, the tendency toward change coexists with the tendency toward maintenance.
 Each person has a certain "life theme" or "script."
 For example, a person who decides to become a tennis player will place great importance on tennis in their life, will practice tennis from a young age, will be a tennis player or not (and this will be important to them), and may later become a tennis coach.

 Furthermore, the family in which a person grew up will usually have a decisive influence on the script and life plan that a person builds for himself.

 Thus, Guidano proposes that identity is not a set of fixed attributes, but a narrative construction that adapts over time, depending on the experiences and the interpretation that each person makes of them.
 Narrative, therefore, becomes a means of giving meaning and continuity to a person's life, helping to integrate the various episodes and experiences into a coherent and meaningful story.

 This idea is especially relevant in psychotherapy, where working with a person's narrative can help them find new ways of interpreting their life and, therefore, transform their identity in healthier and more adaptive ways.

-Explicit and tacit levels of human experience

-Vittorio Guidano proposed a model of human experience that involves two interconnected levels: the explicit level and the tacit level.